overture-stack/website/markdown/documentation/song/installation/configurations/score.md

 SCORE_ACCESS_TOKEN=ad83ebde-a55c-11e7-abc4-cec278b6b50a
 SCORE_URL=http://localhost:8087
 ```
-The `score` section shown above is required and contains the connection details to the score-server.
+The `score` section above is required and contains the connection details to the score-server.
 Input your score-server URL and an API Key that has both upload and download permission scopes.
-An API Key is owned by a user and has an expiry, so will need to be updated regularly.
+An API Key is owned by a user and has an expiry, so it must be updated regularly.

 ### Score Client Credentials